0x3F3F/0x3F3F.github.io/_posts/2019-11-28-Secular-Trend-Commodity-Cycle.md

 - Get royalty before deductions.
 Low risk way to gain exposure.
 - When commodity prices fall and squeeze miners costs, there is no effect on royalty company.
-- Better Inflation Hedge: Cost of drilling/digging increases => Less profits for Miners.
+- Better Inflation Hedge: Mining cost increases => Less profits for Miners.
 Royalties unaffected.
 - Not affected by mining issues (cost overruns etc)
-- Include significant upside such as life of mine extensions, which isn't priced in.
+- Upside not priced in (Mine life extensions, Commmdty price increases, New discoveries)
 - Trading at low values to NAV when compared with precious metal peers.

-As well as capturing the commodity upside, it is anticipated that the discounts to NAV should narrow as the companies increase in size - bigger Canadian royalty companies trade at 5x rating.
+As well as capturing the commodity upside, it is anticipated that the discounts to NAV should narrow as the companies increase in size as borrowing becomes cheaper.